This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Most research supports the claim that sexual assault is common in physically abusive relationships.
 McFarlane and Malecha found that 68 percent of the abused women reported having been sexually assaulted by their intimate partners.
 Sexual assault occurred repeatedly within these intimate relationships—almost 80 percent of sexually assaulted women reported more than one incident of forced sex.

 Most of the women in the study did not report the assault or seek assistance after the first rape—just 6 percent contacted the police after the first rape, and 8 percent applied for a protective order.
 But women assistance from the courts were less likely to be revictimized.
-Specifically, women who contacted the police following the first rape were 59 percent less likely to be raped by an intimate partner again, whether or not the abuser was arrested.
+Specifically, women who contacted the police following the first rape were 59 percent less likely to be raped by an intimate partner again, whether or not the person who committed the abuse was arrested.
 Women who applied for a protective order after the first rape were 70 percent less likely to be raped again, whether or not the order was obtained.
 Most women waited several years after the first sexual assault before applying for a protective order, with Caucasians waiting the longest (on average 8 years), followed by Latina women (5 years), and African American women (3 years).

 Physical and Emotional Tolls of Intimate Partner Sexual Abuse